-Class of Security Securities (or Amount) Authorized Securities (or Amount) Outstanding Voting Rights Other Rights Preferred Stock (in Preferred Stock (in order of preference): Series A and Series A-2 50,000 50,000 50,000 50,000 One vote per share on an as converted basis Dividend rights senior to Series B Preferred and to Common Liquidation preference Convertible into Class B Common Broad-based antidilution protection Registration rights Information rights, including access to clinical trial results and form factor testing data Access to prototype and working models of the product
+Class of Security Securities (or Amount) Authorized Securities (or Amount) Outstanding as of March 31, 2022 Voting Rights Other Rights Preferred Stock (in order of preferen ce): Series A and Series A-2 50,000 50,000 One vote per share on an as converted basis Dividend rights senior to Series B Preferred and to Common Liquidation preference Convertible into Class B Common Broad-based antidilution protection Registration rights Information rights, including access to clinical trial results and form factor testing data Access to prototype and working models of the product Pre-emptive rights on future capital stock offerings Right of first refusal (Series A); Right of second refusal (Series A-2) for sale of Beta Bionics Co-sale on sales by other shareholders

-Pre-emptive rights on future capital stock offerings Right of first refusal (Series A); Right of second refusal (Series A-2) for sale of Beta Bionics Co-sale on sales by other shareholders No redemption rights Series B Preferred 420,000 419,793 One vote per share on an as converted basis Dividend rights senior to Common Liquidation preference Convertible into Class B Common Registration rights Information rights, including access to clinical trial results and form factor testing data No redemption rights Board seat Broad based antidilution protection Series B-2 Preferred 450,000 396,000 One vote per share on an as converted basis Dividend rights senior to Common Convertible into Class B Common Registration rights Information rights, including access to clinical trial results and form factor testing data No redemption rights

-Broad based anti- dilution protection
+No redemption rights Series B Preferred 420,000 419,793 1.04785 votes per share on an as converted basis Dividend rights senior to Common Liquidation preference Convertible into Class B Common Registration rights Information rights, including access to clinical trial results and form factor testing data No redemption rights Board seat Broad based antidilution protection Series B-2 Preferred 450,000 396,000 1.05670 votes per share on an as converted basis Dividend rights senior to Common Convertible into Class B Common Registration rights Information rights, including access to clinical trial results and form factor testing data No redemption rights Broad based antidilution protection Series C Preferred 550,000 410,186 One vote per share on an as converted basis Dividend rights senior to Common Convertible into Class B Common Registration rights Information rights, including access to clinical trial results and form factor testing data No redemption rights Broad based antidilution protection Common Stock Class A 1,000,000 589,000 One vote per share None Class B 3,800,000 389,813 One vote per share None Class C 500,000 9,691 No voting rights None

-Common Stock

-Class A 1,000,000 600,000 Ten votes per share None

-Class B 2,000,000 356,813 One vote per share None

-Class C 500,000 9,691 No voting rights None

-Other None None None None

-Class of Security Securities Reserved for Issuance upon Exercise or Conversion Warrants None Options 467,530 Class B Common Stock issuable upon exercise of stock options (Employee Incentive Option Pool) 57,470 Class B Common Stock available for future issuance (Employee Incentive Option Pool) Antidilution None Other rights: None
+Class of Security Securities Reserved for Issuance upon Exercise or Conversion Warrants Warrants to purchase up to 102,539 shares of Series C Preferred Stock Options 515,281 Class B Common Stock issuable upon exercise of stock options (Employee Incentive Option Pool) 318,372 Class B Common Stock available for future issuance (Employee Incentive Option Pool) Antidilution 42,518 Class B Common Stock issuable upon conversion of Series B and Series B-2 Preferred Stock to Common Stock Other rights None, other than as provided for in the terms of the Preferred Stock

-As indicated in the table above, the rights of Class C Common Stock are materially limited by the rights held by the Series A Preferred, Series A-2 Preferred, Series B Preferred, Series B-2 Preferred, Class A Common, and Class B Common Stock.
+As indicated in the table above, the rights of Class C Common Stock are materially limited by the rights held by the Series A Preferred, Series A-2 Preferred, Series B Preferred, Series B-2 Preferred, Series C Preferred, Class A Common, and Class B Common Stock.
 Unlike other classes of our stock, Class C Common Stock has no special rights or preferences, no priority to dividends, no voting rights, no rights to a seat on our Board of Directors or other scientific, technical or advisory committees, no right to purchase additional shares to preserve proportionate ownership in our Company in the event that we later conduct other rounds of equity financing, no special informational rights, no special ability to exercise control over management decisions and no liquidity preference to mitigate downside risks.